knuxify/eartag/README.md

 - libadwaita
 - pygobject
 - eyed3 (used for MP3 file tagging)
+- pillow and mutagen (used for OGG and FLAC file tagging)
 - pytaglib (used for tagging other files)
 - python-magic (used for MIME type detection)